 The Study Team developed a series of AV/CV scenarios to test with the regional travel demand model.
 There were two primary capacity benefit scenarios developed (Scenarios 1 and 2), and then a series of cumulative sub-scenarios based on Scenario 2.
-These scenarios are summarized in Table 7.3 and described as follows3:
+These scenarios are summarized in Table 7.3 and described as follows:

-- Scenario 1:
+Scenario 1:

-- AV market penetration allows systemwide capacity increase by 30%.
+AV market penetration allows systemwide capacity increase by 30%.

-- Scenario 2:
+Scenario 2:

-- Higher market penetration than 1; 2040 capacity increase by 50%.
+o Higher market penetration than 1; 2040 capacity increase by 50%.

-- Scenario 2B:
+Scenario 2B:

-- \circ 2040 capacity increase = + 50%

-- increased by 15%
+- o 2040 capacity increase = + 50% - Improved personal mobility leads to induced trips; systemwide trips are increased by 3% - Car sharing / remote parking become more widespread, leads to more "deadheading" trips; VMT is increased by 15%

-- Scenario 2C:
+Scenario 2C:

-- \circ 2040 capacity increase = +50%
+- 2040 capacity increase = +50%

 - System wide induced trip increase = +3%

 - Increase "deadheading" VMT = + 15%

-- Travel is perceived as less costly; the perceived value of time is reduced by 20%
+- o Travel is perceived as less costly; the perceived value of time is reduced by 20%

-- Scenario 2D:
+Scenario 2D:

-- \circ 2040 capacity increase = +50%
+- 2040 capacity increase = +50%

 - Systemwide induced trip increase = +3%

 - Increase "deadheading" VMT = + 15%

-- Value of time = -20%0
+- Value of time = -20%

+- Transit vehicle automation leads to reduced bus system costs allow increased transit service; headways

-- $\frac{1}{2}$ of current conditions)
+of current conditions)

-- Scenario 3C:
+Scenario 3C: